satnam6502/satnam6502.github.io/_posts/2011-04-19-haskell-dll.md

 ---
 layout: personal
-title: "19 April 2011.
-Creating a Windows DLL from a Haskell Program and calling it from C++"
+title: "Creating a Windows DLL from a Haskell Program and calling it from C++.
+19 April 2011"
 tags:
   author: satnam_singh
 ---